Last Updated on July 6, 2023

 Does it do well with other pets?

-We’ll talk more about socialization a little bit later, but generally, the American Bully makes for a great pal at home with your other pets or at the dog park.
+We’ll talk more about socialization a little bit later, but generally, this breed makes for a great pal at home with your other pets or at the dog park.

 They also look tough, with rippling muscles and monstrous jaws.

 The problem lies in dogfighting.
-Bullies (especially Pit Bulls) are heavily used in these terrible blood sports.
+Bullies are heavily used in these terrible blood sports.
 Dogs are reared specifically for aggression, disrupting the natural traits to be loyal and gentle.

 These dogs are not the breed standard.
 They are abused by humans, leading to trauma that results in behavioral issues.